 Paraquat dichloride was first manufactured in 1961.
 Since then, this herbicide has been used to control grass and weeds all over the world.
-However, the United States Environmental Protection Agency (EPA) restricts the use of paraquat in the United States.
-Here, only licensed professionals, i.e. agricultural workers, may use paraquat because of the significant danger it presents.
+However, the United States Environmental Protection Agency (EPA) restricts the use of paraquat in the United States because it appears paraquat is linked to Parkinson’s Disease.
+Here in Kentucky, only licensed professionals, i.e. agricultural workers, may use paraquat because of the significant danger it presents.

 Paraquat Isn’t Always Called Paraquat